JPaehr/VokabelTrainer/README.md

 foreign vocabulary  <tab> native language vocabulary

-file needs to be encoded by utf-8
+file needs to be encoded by utf-8 without BOM